-Let us now come to the most important component of a gaming PC which is graphics card.
+Let us now come to the most important component of a gaming PC which is a graphics card.
 For a $500 gaming PC you can get a powerful mid-range graphics card.
 Here I have chosen ZOTAC GeForce GTX 1050 Ti Mini graphics card that comes with 768 CUDA Cores and 4GB GDDR5 video memory.
 GeForce GTX 1050 is a powerful mid-range graphics card from Nvidia that is built on the latest Pascal GPU architecture.

 ZOTAC GeForce GTX 1050 Ti Mini is a compact graphics card that can also fit in mini-ITX cases.
-The card comes with single 90mm fan and sunflower heatsink.
-It is a powerful little card and on this you can play latest games on medium-high settings on 1080p with 60+ frame rates.
+The card comes with a single 90mm fan and sunflower heatsink.
+It is a powerful little card and on this, you can play latest games on medium-high settings on 1080p with 60+ frame rates.
 The card comes slightly overclocked but you may overclock it further for greater performance using good overclocking softwares.
 Another great thing about this card is that it does not require external power from the PSU.
 It draws all its power from the PCI Express x16 graphics slot and requires only a good 300W power supply for its working.
-Also ZOTAC GeForce GTX 1050 Ti Mini is priced lower than other GTX 1050 Ti cards from brands like Asus, MSI, Gigabyte etc.
+Also ZOTAC GeForce GTX 1050 Ti Mini is priced lower than other GTX 1050 Ti cards from brands like Asus, MSI, Gigabyte, etc.

 |ZOTAC GeForce GTX 1050 Ti Mini Specifications|

 |GPU Clock||1303 / 1417 MHz|

 |Memory Size||4 GB GDDR5|

 |Output Ports||DVI, HDMI, DisplayPort|